kelseyshiba/kelseyshiba.github.io/_posts/2020-08-30-breaking_down_drag_n_drop.markdown

   }
 ```

-When entering the drop area, or dragging into it - this changes the background to be a little bit darker so the user knows you are dragging into it.
+When entering the drop area, or dragging into it - this changes the background to be a little bit darker so the user knows where they are allowed to drag and what will accept it.

 ```
 drop_handler(e){
-        e.preventDefault()//attaches to set list
+        e.preventDefault( )
         const song_id = e.dataTransfer.getData('text/plain');    //song-1
-        e.currentTarget.appendChild(document.getElementById(song_id))
+        e.currentTarget.appendChild(document.getElementById(song_id))        //attach it
         this.style.backgroundColor = 'rgba(0, 0, 0, 0)';      //sets background back to normal

-        setlistsongsAdapter.createSetlistSong(e)
-    }
+        setlistsongsAdapter.createSetlistSong(e) // call to fetch on the join table }
 ```

 The most important piece is handling the drop.
-Preventing the default, finding the thing that was attached - this was the data we sent earlier through setData, now we are using the getData to access the information of the song ID, which is song-1.
-Then we are catching the currentTarget, which is the div that encloses that larger set list div and appending the song to that.
+Preventing the default, finding the thing that was attached - this was the data we sent earlier through setData, now we are using getData to access the information of the song ID, which is song-1.
+Then we are catching the currentTarget of the event, which is the div that encloses that larger set list div and appending the song to that.
 I am then setting the background back to white after the drop is complete.

-To deal with the join table relationship, when I drag a song over to a setlist, I am wanting to create a relationship between that song and that setlist, hence the final call to the method in the join table to a function that will send a fetch request and make the necessary changes.
+To deal with the join table relationship, when I drag a song over to a setlist, I wanted to create a relationship between that song and that setlist, hence the final call to the method in the join table to a function that will send a fetch request and make the necessary changes on the database side.

-On the opposite side, I also needed songs to be able to be removed from set lists, so I needed to deal with destroying the relationship between them and appending the song back to the songs list.
+I also needed songs to be able to be removed from set lists, so I needed to deal with destroying the relationship between them and appending the song back to the songs list.

 So I added all the event listeners: